 Huge concourse, natural light

-The concourse at London Bridge station will be bigger than the pitch at Wembley Stadium with new retail and station facilities.
+The new concourse at London Bridge station is bigger than the pitch at Wembley Stadium with new retail and station facilities opening during 2018.

-The concourse will unify the station for the first time so that you can access all platforms from one place.
+The concourse has unified the station for the first time so that passengers can access all platforms from one place.